sozonnyk/sty/README.md

 All config files live in `~/.sty`

+## Usage

+Some Sty commands manipulate environment variables for your current session.
+To allow current session to be modified, you need to *source* Sty command, i.e.: `. sty login ...`

 ## Uninstallation

 `gem uninstall sty`

 `sudo rm -f /usr/local/bin/sty`

 `rm -rf ~/.sty`

 ## Caveats